Big-Biodiversity-Collaborative/AZNABA/README.md

 This directory contains data and code to reproduce analyses and figures from the main text and supplemental material.
 Code files are named in numerical sequence (e.g., 1_dataPrep1.R), and should be executed in the indicated order.
 However, all input and output files are already included, such that one can jump into the order at any point in the sequence and recreate analyses and figures.

+Questions about analyses and data should be directed to <a href="mailto:forister@gmail.com?subject=Butterfly%20Declines%20Inquiry">Matthew Forister</a>

 ## Required libraries

 + [adegraphics](https://cran.r-project.org/web/packages/adegraphics/index.html)